Mohanbalu/LocationDistance_Calculator/README.md

 ## Introduction

-Welcome to the "C Project - llocation_distance_calculator" repository!
+Welcome to the "C Project - location_distance_calculator" repository!
 This project is designed to streamline and manage the billing processes of a restaurant.

 ## Features